rdpeng/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 The total number of missing values in the dataset (i.e. the total number of rows with NAs) are: **2304**

+**STRATEGY**: The NAs are filled with the mean from the 5-minute interval

 ```r
 # The NA are filled with the mean from the 5-minute interval and a new
 # dataset is created